Trivia Bridal Shower Game

 By Sharon Stajda

-I hope you will enjoy this free bridal shower game.
-It's designed for all the wedding history buffs.
+I hope you will enjoy this fun bridal shower game.
+It's was designed for all the wedding history buffs.
 The questions are all centered around wedding tradition trivia.
 For example; " Why is a wedding ring worn on the fourth finger of the left hand?"
-I think your shower guest will truly enjoy playing this game.
-It's filled with interesting wedding tradition trivia and will give your guest the chance to show off their trivia skills, and all that players will learn some wedding trivia along the way.
+Your shower guest will truly enjoy playing this game.
+It's filled with interesting questions on wedding traditions.
+It will give your guest the chance to show off their trivia skills, and all that players will learn some wedding trivia along the way.

 Free Bridal Shower Trivia Game....